Where do you get your skulls?

 What permits are required to purchase and sell skulls?

-I work closely with Environment Canada to obtain the necessary permits to buy skulls, advertise them and sell them.
+I work closely with the Ministry of Environment to obtain the necessary permits to buy skulls, advertise them and sell them.
 There is no cost for permits but there is a lot of paperwork that needs to be filled out.
 When purchasing a skull that requires a permit, you will receive a copy of the sale of wildlife permit and an export permit if necessary.